appliedolap/essbase-rest-client/README.md

 ## Versus Essbase Java API

 The Essbase Java API has been the gold standard for connectivity and interaction with Essbase over the years.
 There are a few reasons you may want to use this library.
-This library provides access to some functionality that is _only_ in the REST API, is less sensitive to version changes (sometimes the Essbase Java JARs would receive binary incompatible changes), and it may be easier to access your Essbase server using it's normal HTTPS port instead of thet APS port.
+This library provides access to some functionality that is _only_ in the REST API, is less sensitive to version changes (sometimes the Essbase Java JARs would receive binary incompatible changes), and it may be easier to access your Essbase server using its normal HTTPS port instead of the APS port.

 ## Using in a Java Project